hindu-comm/weblogs/manasataramgini/2014/11/2014-11-16_battle-of-the-agents.md

 feeling too well – some fever and some tight sensation below my throat.
 Hence, I wonder if I have caught something and if I should be seeing Lootika at this juncture with a possible infection.”
-Vrishchika backed away from him and yelled: “What\!
+Vrishchika backed away from him and yelled: “What!
 That is bad.
-We must get you tested for anthrax right away\!
-Let me call my father\!
+We must get you tested for anthrax right away!
+Let me call my father!
 What did you do with the jacket Lootika gave you?”
-Somakhya was utterly confused by the outburst: “What are you saying\!”
+Somakhya was utterly confused by the outburst: “What are you saying!”
 Vrishchika: “You have know idea about this.
 We know this is a case of bahānāmati and we should test you right away.
 I will call my father to have you checked right away – it could be a matter of life and death.